relayphp/relayphp.github.io/index.md

 layout: site
 ---

-Note that while _Relay_ is primarily intended for use with an incoming _ServerRequestInterface_, it is also usable when acting as a client with a _RequestInterface_.
+_Relay_ is usable both as a server and as a client.
+That is, it can receive an incoming _ServerRequestInterface_ and generate an outgoing _ResponseInterface_ (acting as a server), or it can build an outgoing _RequestInterface_ and hand back a returned _ResponseInterface_ (acting as a client).

 # Middleware Signature